-The Teacher’s Role and Attitudes in Project Based Learning method in a high-tech environment
+Teachers’ Roles and Attitudes in Project-Based Learning of High-Tech Subjects

-Or

-Learning characteristics and their contribution from their point of view of teachers teaching a project-based learning method

 חסר תקציר ומבוא

-Project-based learning
+Project-based Learning

-PBL is a form of education that has theoretical roots in constructivism, which views learning as a natural process where meaning is made by student interactions and reflections of ideas and experiences (Dewey, 1938).
-Project-based learning and problem-based learning (PBL) are often presented as preferred instructional methods for teaching science and developing students’ general skills, such as independent learning, problem solving, creativity, metacognition and teamwork (Barak & Assal, 2018; Crismond, 2011; Kolmos, 1996; Savery, 2006; Thomas, n.d.).
-The PBL environment places learners in an active role where they can cope with authentic assignments and learn through doing design and problem solving while applying knowledge in mathematics, physics and programming.
+Project-based learning (PBL) has theoretical roots in constructivism, which views education as a natural process during which meaning is created through student interactions and reflections on ideas and experiences (Dewey, 1938).
+Project-based learning and problem-based learning (PBL) are often presented as preferred instructional methods for teaching science and developing students’ general skills, such as independent learning, problem-solving, creativity, metacognition, and teamwork (Barak & Assal, 2018; Crismond, 2011; Kolmos, 1996; Savery, 2006; Thomas, n.d.).
+PBL places learners in an environment and active role in which they undertake authentic assignments and learn through doing exercises in design and problem-solving, while applying knowledge of mathematics, physics, and programming.

-Despite the wide consensus in the literature about the advantages of PBL over traditional schooling, educators are increasingly aware of the difficulties and limitations of applying these methods in the regular school context.
-If the problems presented to students are too well-structured, close-ended or simple, on the one hand, or too abstract or unrealistic, on the other hand, only little learning is achieved, and students may be busy ‘doing’ with only little significant learning taking place (Blumenfeld et al., 1991; Barron et al., 1998; Barak, 2013).
+Despite the broad consensus in the literature about the advantages of PBL over traditional educational methods, educators are increasingly aware of the difficulties and limitations of applying these methods in the regular school context.
+If the problems presented to students are too well-structured, close-ended, or simple, or, alternatively if they are too abstract and unrealistic, then students may be busy ‘doing’ while little significant learning takes place (Blumenfeld et al., 1991; Barron et al., 1998; Barak, 2013).

-Booker (2007), uses the term “a roof without walls” to describe the desire to develop higher-order thinking skills (according to Bloom’s taxonomy) of children who have not learned facts and gained substantive knowledge in a certain subject.
-Dolman and his colleagues

-, posit that in order to stimulate students towards constructive and contextual learning, realistic, open-ended and ill-structured problems must fit with students’ prior knowledge.
-These authors also write that PBL curricula should consist more of tutor guidance at the beginning through shared guidance of both the students and the tutor, and move to more student guidance at the end.
-Kirschner (Kirschner, Sweller, & Clark, 2006), write about the failure of constructivist oriented instructional methods such as discovery, problem-based and inquiry-based teaching because the notion of minimal guidance during learning does not work.
-Minimal guided instruction is less effective and less efficient than instructional approaches that place strong emphasis on guidance of the student learning process (Hushman & Marley, 2015).
-The advantage of guidance begins to recede only when learners have sufficiently high prior knowledge to provide ‘internal guidance.’
-Some supporters of PBL (Hmelo-Silver, 2004; Hmelo-Silver, Duncan, & Chinn, 2007; Savery, 2006; Tsybulsky & Muchnik-Rozanov, 2019) address the limitations of this method, and mention that it is important to tailor the scope and complexity level of the assignments to students’ prior knowledge and skills, and provide instruction and scaffolding in order to reduce cognitive load and enable students to learn in a complex domain.
+Booker (2007) uses the term “a roof without walls” to describe the desire to develop higher-order thinking skills (according to Bloom’s taxonomy) among children who have not yet learned facts or gained substantive knowledge in a certain subject.
+Dolmans and his colleagues posit that in order to stimulate students towards constructive and contextual learning, there is a need for realistic, open-ended, and ill-structured problems that fit with students’ prior knowledge (Dolmans, De Grave, Wolfhagen, & Van Der Vleuten, 2005).
+These authors add that PBL curricula should begin with shared guidance of both students and tutors, and move towards greater student guidance at the end.
+Kirschner, Sweller, & and Clark, (2006) note the failure of constructivist-oriented instructional methods such as discovery, problem-based and inquiry-based teaching because giving minimal guidance during learning is less effective and less efficient than instructional approaches that emphasize guidance of the student learning process (Hushman & Marley, 2015).
+The advantage of guidance begins to recede only when learners have a sufficiently high level of prior knowledge to provide ‘internal guidance.’
+Some supporters of PBL (Hmelo-Silver, 2004; Hmelo-Silver, Duncan, & Chinn, 2007; Savery, 2006; Tsybulsky & Muchnik-Rozanov, 2019) address the limitations of this method, and note that it is important to tailor the scope and complexity of the assignments to students’ prior knowledge and skills, and to provide instruction and scaffolding in order to reduce the cognitive load and enable students to learn in a complex domain.

-The role of teachers who employ the PBL approach is significantly different than the traditional roles, which focus on the transfer of knowledge, a role that required teachers a high degree of knowledge in several fields, as well as management skills and the ability to impart the knowledge to their students (Council, Education, Sciences, & Practice, 2000).
-From the teachers’ point of view, PBL is a combination of innovative teaching and meaningful learning, which affects three aspects: personal, professional and ecological.
-All those engaged in PBL agree that it is a continuous process of development that takes place in constant interaction between the individual and the environment in which he functions (Vonk, 1995).
+The role of teachers who employ the PBL approach differs significantly from traditional roles focused on knowledge transfer, which require teachers to have a high degree of knowledge in several fields, management skills, and the ability to impart this knowledge to their students (Council, Education, Sciences, & Practice, 2000).
+From the teachers’ point of view, PBL combines innovative teaching and meaningful learning, and thus affects three aspects: personal, professional, and ecological.
+Educators engaged in PBL agree it involves an ongoing process of development that takes place via constant interaction between individuals and the environment in which they function (Vonk, 1995).